Johnson County will begin Phase 2 vaccinations next week — what you need to know

 Those two major pharmacy chains are currently helping vaccinate residents and workers in long-term care facilities nationwide.

-Once that is done, pharmacies like CVS and Walgreens are expected to begin vaccinating members of the general public, but it’s unclear exactly when that may happen.
+Once that is done, they are expected to begin vaccinating members of the general public, but it’s unclear exactly when that may happen.

 Areola said if you walk into a CVS or Walgreens now and you’re not affiliated with a long-term care facility, you won’t get vaccinated.